 - Students must complete at least 9 credits of coursework in their major area (EEL 6905, 6916, 6932 and 6971 will not be counted as coursework) and at least 6 credits in two different breadth areas (a grade of "B" or better in each course).
 The appropriate areas of study and specific courses are determined by the dissertation advisor.
-Students majoring in Electrical Engineering should have one minor in computer engineering, and those majoring in Computer Engineering should have one minor in Electrical Engineering. - 2.
-The student must have completed a minimum of 45 credits of graduate coursework toward the Ph.D. before the student is eligible for the candidacy.
-This includes up to 30 transfer credits. - At least 15 credits of EEL 7980 are required.
+Students majoring in Electrical Engineering should have one minor in computer engineering, and those majoring in Electrical Engineering. - 2.
+The student must have completed a minimum of 45 credits of graduate course work toward the Ph.D. before the student is eligible for the candidacy.
+This includes up to 30 transfer credits. - 3.
+At least 15 credits of EEL 7980 are required.
 Registration for EEL 7980 Ph.D.
-Dissertation is allowed only after passing the qualifying examination. - Fifty percent of the total hours counted toward the doctoral degree have to be at the 6000 and 7000 levels (including EEL 7980).
+Dissertation is allowed only after passing the qualifying examination. - 4.
+Fifty percent of the total hours counted toward the doctoral degree have to be at the 6000 and 7000 level (including EEL 7980).